-However, the Company continues to work on a cost efficiency and conservative basis as the crystallisation of the Company's sales pipeline and sales growth as achieved by the Company in FY23 is not guaranteed in the current economic environment post COVID-19.
+However, the Company continues to work on a cost efficiency and conservative basis as the crystallisation of the Company's sales pipeline and sales growth in FY25 is not guaranteed in the current economic environment.

 Material Business Risks

 Identifying and mitigating key business risks that may affect the Groups strategy and financial performance is a significant part of CT1's corporate governance framework.
 The key risks currently identified include: